Tschirnhaus-Weierstrass curves: Weierstrass curves

 \begin{proof} We need to show that every rational function on $C$ can be expressed as a rational function in $f_1,\dots,f_r$.

-Let $g$ be a nonzero rational function on $C$ with no poles except $p$.
-Assume that $n$ is the pole order of $g$ at $P$.
-Then there exists a product of $f_1,\dots,f_r$ with exactly the same pole order.
-By subtracting a multiple of this product, we can reduce the pole order.
-This process can be repeated until the remainder is zero; this shows that $g$ can be expressed as a polynomial in $f_1,\dots,f_r$.
+It is clear that every function in $R_P=\cup_{i=0}^\infty\mL(iP)$ can be expressed as a polynomial in $f_1,\dots,f_r$.
+Therefore it suffices to show that every nonzero rational function is a quotient of two nonzero functions in $R_P$.

-Now, let $h$ be an arbitrary nonzero rational function.
+Let $h$ be an arbitrary nonzero rational function.
 Let $D$ be its divisor of poles.
 Let $m$ be the degree of $D$.
-Let $l$ be a number such that ${\cal L}(lP)$ has dimension bigger than $m$.
-We claim that there exists a function $q\in {\cal L}(lP)$ which vanishes along $D$.
-The claim follows from the observation that vanishing along $D$ imposes $m$ linear conditions, and $\dim({\cal L}(lP))>m$.
-But now, $p:=hq$ has no poles other than $P$.
-Both $p$ and $q$ can be expressed as polynomials in $f_1,\dots,f_r$, hence $h$ can be expressed as rational function in $f_1,\dots,f_r$. \end{proof}
+Let $l$ be a number such that $\mL(lP)$ has dimension bigger than $m$.
+We claim that there exists a function $q\in\mL(lP)$ which vanishes along $D$.
+The claim follows from the observation that vanishing along $D$ imposes $m$ linear conditions, and $\dim(\mL(lP))>m$.
+But now, $g:=h\cdot q$ has no poles other than $P$, hence both $g$ and $q$ are in $R_P$.

+Finally there is precisely one place at infinity since the $f_i$ can only have poles at $P$, and the coordinate functions of the image clearly satisfy the condition of W-curve. \end{proof}